mcnik/mcnik.github.io/2022calendar.md

 July: Portage Bay, Seattle, WA | August 1 2021
 ![Cover Image](/imgs/2022calendar/july-seattle-aug12021.jpg?raw=true "Houseboats")
 I have always wanted to live on a houseboat.
 This might seem strange if you also knew that I was, and still am, to some extent, scared of deep water.
 I understand the appeal of living on a houseboat that wanders around.
 However, these were firmly rooted in place.
 I thought of how much I hate being woken up by the occassional quake in San Francisco and immediately readjusted my willingness to live on a houseboat.
+The reflections on the water more than made up for the dour sky.

 August: Japanese Hill and Pond Garden, Brooklyn, NY | November 11 2021
 ![Cover Image](/imgs/2022calendar/august-nyc-nov112021.jpg.jpg?raw=true "Torii Pond")